 - 1. Click the A/V Streams tab, and then click the Video Configurations button. - 2.
-In the Still Image URI area, click the link. - The last recorded frame of video from the camera's tertiary stream is displayed if the encoding type is set to H.264 or H.265.
-The last frame comes from the primary stream, maximum resolution, if the encoding is set to MJPEG. - You can save or print the image directly from the browser.
+In the Still Image URI area, click the link. - The last recorded frame of video from the camera's secondary stream is displayed. - You can save or print the image directly from the browser.